adibakshi28/MonteCarlo_VaR_Estimator/README.md

 # VaR_MonteCarlo_Estimation-NumericalSimulation

-Calculation of Value at Risk (VaR) of a portfolio using analytical and numerical methods, including Cholesky decomposition, and Monte Carlo simulation.
+This VBA Excel project calculates the Value at Risk (VaR) of a portfolio using both analytical and numerical methods, including Cholesky decomposition and Monte Carlo simulation.
+The project provides a comprehensive toolset for financial risk management within Excel.